Brachial plexus: Branches

 The branches are listed below.
-Most branches arise from the cords, but few branches arise (indicated in italics) directly from earlier structures.
+Most branches arise from the cords, but a few branches (indicated in italics) arise directly from earlier structures.
 The five on the left are considered "terminal branches".
 These terminal branches are the musculocutaneous nerve, the axillary nerve, the radial nerve, the median nerve, and the ulnar nerve.
 Due to both emerging from the lateral cord the musculocutaneous nerve and the median nerve are well connected.
 The musculocutaneous nerve has even been shown to send a branch to the median nerve further connecting them.
 There have been several variations reported in the branching pattern but these are very rare.

 Bold indicates primary spinal root component of nerve.
 Italics indicate spinal roots that frequently, but not always, contribute to the nerve.

 Function

 The brachial plexus provides nerve supply to the skin and muscles of the arms, with two exceptions: the trapezius muscle (supplied by the spinal accessory nerve) and an area of skin near the axilla (supplied by the intercostobrachial nerve).
 The brachial plexus communicates through the sympathetic trunk via gray rami communicantes that join the plexus roots.

 The terminal branches of the brachial plexus (musculocutaneous n., axillary n., radial n., median n., and ulnar n.) all have specific sensory, motor and proprioceptive functions.